Why Responding to Every Review Matters (Yes, Even the 5-Star Ones)

 The Numbers Behind Review Responses

-A separate analysis by Womply found that businesses responding to more than 25% of their reviews earn 35% more revenue on average than those that don't respond at all.
+A separate analysis by Womply (2019), which looked at data from more than 200,000 U.S. small businesses, found that businesses responding to at least 25% of their reviews earn 35% more revenue on average than those that don't respond at all.

-The stat that surprises most people: BrightLocal's 2025 consumer survey found that 88% of consumers are likely to use a business that responds to both positive and negative reviews.
-That number drops to 47% for businesses that don't respond to any.
+The stat that surprises most people: BrightLocal's 2025 Local Consumer Review Survey found that 88% of consumers would use a business that responds to both positive and negative reviews.
+That number drops to 47% for businesses that don't respond to any reviews.

 Why Positive Reviews Deserve a Response